 Deep down, I'm very grateful to Fuji...

 Ceepo bikes are only sold as a frame kit, so you have to pass your components from your old bike or, as it has been the case, buy new everything that is going to be assembled.
 You also have two options, to assemble the bike on your own or take it to your trusted store to have them do the work for you.

 If there is one thing you appreciate about buying just the frame, it is precisely that it is the only thing you get.
 It is not associated with certain measurements, or developments that someone has decided for you.
 And why not say so, with regular quality components that you know you will end up replacing in the future, above all, to lighten weight.
 So, by buying just the frame, it is you and only you who decide if you want to opt for one component or another: if you want carbon stem and handlebars or if aluminium is enough; if you want 170mm or 175mm cranks; if you are looking for ultra-lightweight rims or prefer something with a profile...
 In short, you configure YOU bicycle to YOU taste (well, usually to the taste of your budget).

-In this case I have chosen to assemble a complete Ultegra group.
-At first I was looking for bikes with 105, but the fact that the offer of the frame included some Ultegra components has made me decide to "give it up".
-But it is better if I make a complete list of components, so you can know better the new collaborator.
-Some of the links are affiliation, so if you decide to buy something from the list you will be helping to support the web.
+In this case I have chosen to mount a complete Ultegra groupset.
+At first I was looking for bikes with 105, but the fact that the frame offer included some Ultegra components has made me decide that "de perdidos al río".
+But it's better if I give you a complete list of components, so you can get to know the new partner better.
+Some of the links are affiliate links, so if you decide to buy something from the list you will be helping to support the web.